Kula (volcano): Geography

-The volcanic field is located in the Kula District, Manisa Province.
-It is 65 km west of Uşak and 130 km east of Izmir.
-It is located on the northern side of the Gediz Graben, while the Bozdağ Mountains range is on the southern side.
+The volcanic field is located in Kula, Manisa Province.
+It is 65 km west of Uşak and 130 km east of İzmir.
+It is located on the northern side of the Gediz Graben, while the Bozdağ mountain range is on the southern side.

 The current cones are mostly of small size and one of them has its internal structure exposed.
 Total volume of the volcanic field extrusion is about 2,3 km3 and the lavas are rich in xenoliths.
 The lava field is formed of basaltic lavas and tephra that were originated from 80 cinder cones.

 Geology

 The Anatolian Plate is a minor tectonic plate moving towards the west.
 The east of the Anatolian Plate is being compressed by the northward motion of Arabian Plate forming a mountainous area.
 Aside from the mountainous eastern provinces, the plate is characteristically a plateau about 1 km above sea level.
 The plateau moves west away from the mountain belts along two strike-slip faults; the North Anatolian Fault and the East Anatolian Fault.
 Towards the west of the plate movement changes from westward to south-westward, generating north-south extensions which increases towards the west and the Aegean Sea, itself formed of stretched continental crust.
 Extension in Central Turkey has generated broad basins such as the Lake Tuz depression while in Western Turkey larger amounts of extension are accommodated on east-west normal faults which define grabens separated by mountain ranges.
-The town of Kula is situated upon the edge of one of these grabens, the Gediz Graben, and is about halfway between Uşak, where the plateau ends, and Izmir on the Aegean coast.
+The town of Kula is situated upon the edge of one of these grabens, the Gediz Graben, and is about halfway between Uşak, where the plateau ends, and İzmir on the Aegean coast.
 The oldest remaining volcanic rocks of Kula are about 2 Ma old and observations indicate that most of the basalts extruded since this time have been preserved.